fackelm2/fackelm2.github.io/_pages/about.md

 I worked for about four years as an IT security employee in a large insurance company.
 I worked with firewalls, routers and VPNs.
 Then I worked for five years as a manager for the IT infrastructure of the state of Baden-Württemberg.
-This involved running a data centre with security equipment and remote sites.
+This involved be part of running a data centre with security equipment and remote sites.

 > Since 2021 my focus has been on Android smartphone forensics